cybergalactic/MSS-Capytaine/README.md

 The project provides an open-source hydrodynamic-data workflow for MSS users without access to the commercial ShipX or WAMIT solvers.
 Capytaine performs the boundary-element calculations; MSS provides the MATLAB and GNU Octave functions for analysis, model reduction, plotting, and time-domain simulation.

 The included example is a synthetic monohull defined by offset points.
-It is intended to demonstrate the complete Capytaine-to-MSS workflow rather than to represent a validated vessel design.
+It demonstrates the complete Capytaine-to-MSS workflow rather than representing a validated vessel design.

 Author: Thor I. Fossen

 Date: 2026-09-23

 ## MSS Toolbox Integration